sahasra-22/MIST4610-Group-Project-1-StudentDorms/README.md

 Query 10 allows managers to see which room each student is associated with.
 This helps confirm that every student is correctly assigned to a room and provides an organized way to verify housing records.
 It also allows managers to identify which floors and rooms are occupied, assisting with housing capacity planning.

+## **Database Information** <br>
+Name of the database: ns_F25MIST4610_59925_Group3 Additional information: Each query listed above is marked in the database using stored procedures which can be called.